-Let us begin with this program.
-In Main, the program declares and assigns the Double number to the value 1.5.
+Example.
+In Main, the program assigns a Double to the value 1.5.
 We then display this to the Console.
 Next, the same variable (a location in memory) is assigned the value -1.5.

 ' Use Double Dim.